-Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Louisiana, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia and Wyoming.
+Alabama, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Louisiana, Michigan, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia and Wyoming.

 Under federal labor law and the state's Right to Work law, you have the right to resign from membership in a union at any time.
 If you resign from membership, you may not be able to participate in union elections or meetings, vote in collective bargaining ratification elections, or participate in other "internal" union activities.
 If you resign, you cannot be disciplined by the union for any post-resignation conduct.

 If you resign from union membership, you are still fully covered by the collective bargaining agreement that was negotiated between your employer and the union, and the union remains obligated to represent you.
 Any benefits that are provided to you by your employer pursuant to the collective bargaining agreement (e.g., wages, seniority, vacations, pension, health insurance) will not be affected by your resignation.
 (If the union offers some "members-only" benefits, you might be excluded from receiving those.)

 The Foundation neither encourages nor discourages you from resigning.
 The decision is yours alone.

 If you choose to resign and stop paying dues, and are on automatic "dues check off," you should notify both the union and your employer in writing that you are resigning and revoking your authorization for automatic dues check off.
 While you may resign from union membership at anytime, you may be limited to a specific "window period" before you are able to end the automatic dues deductions.
 If that is what you are told, ask the union for a copy of the actual dues deduction card that you signed, and contact the Foundation for further information.